dfrappart/AKSLab/10_ProtectAPIServer.md

 ## 1. accept list on the API Server

 In this session, we will look at the basic network protection on the API Server.
-Let's start by nagigating to the Azure portal, to have a look at the cluster network configuration:
+Let's start by navigating to the Azure portal, to have a look at the cluster network configuration:

 ![Illustration 1](./Img/protectapiserver001.png)